sammy44nts/indexd/rfcs/001_host_scanning.md

 requires us to fetch valid settings from hosts.
 The following operations trigger a scan as a byproduct:

-- Forming/Renewing/Refreshing a contract always fetches a new price table
+- Forming, Renewing and Refreshing a contract always fetches a new price table
 - Fetching new prices for:
   - Refilling an account
   - Pinning sectors